 How brands can do this sustainably: Use recycled or upcycled fabrics, use natural fibres in production.

 Next, there’s the popular textile fibre, cotton, which accounts for 31% of all worldwide fibre production.
 To meet this demand about 33 million hectares are planted each year, producing 26 million tonnes of lint.
-What this means is that A) a butt load of water is being used, and B) a butt load of (carcinogenic) pesticides are being sprayed.
-The issue with pesticides is that they’re not only harmful to the bugs they’re killing, they also affect the well-being of people who come in contact with them.
+What this means is that A) a lot of water is being used, and B) a lot of (often carcinogenic) pesticides are being sprayed.
+The issue with pesticides is that they’re not only harmful to the bugs they’re killing, they also affect the wellbeing of people who come in contact with them and the land they’re sprayed on.

 However, farms that choose to go organic with their cotton face a different set of issues.
 Even though they’re not genetically modifying seeds or using harmful pesticides, it often takes more water to grow the same amount of cotton, as it takes up to four times longer to grow adhering to organic standards (by the way it takes 2,700 litres of water to produce one non-organic t-shirt).